AlanDStudent/intro-se-1-methods-string-methods/README.md

 If you run that code without calling the method, nothing at all will print out.

-Instead, you'd need to also test it out with a specific number:
+Instead, you'd need to also test it out with a specific number by *calling* the method:

 ```ruby
 def double(some_number)